- The Enterprise

 - The Recorder

-In 1996, our family was living in Tampa, Fla.
-My son, James, was in first grade, and his sister, Andrea, was in second.
+In 1996, our family was living in Tampa, Fla., and my son, James, was in first grade and his sister, Andrea, in second.
 Grandpa was living with us to help with child care while I taught at the University of South Florida and my husband was remote on military business.